Choosing a Nyjer Feeder for Finches

 Mesh feeders are similar to sock feeders but are much more durable.
 They are made of a metal mesh and much like the sock feeders, the finches just cling right to them to feed.
 You typically don’t see the same amount of issues with wet seed as you do in a tube feeder because air can move through the feeder and dry the seed if it gets wet.
 I personally only use this type of feeder and highly recommend them!

-If you are curious about which goldfinch species are visiting your feeders, ready my previous post about the there goldfinch species found in the United States.
+If you are curious about which goldfinch species are visiting your feeders, read about the three kinds of goldfinches found in the United States.